t1user/zipline/README.txt

 Custom bundle for ingesting Quandl CME futures data (https://www.quandl.com/data/CME-Chicago-Mercantile-Exchange-Futures-Data) into zipline (https://www.zipline.io/)

-settings.py in bundles directory allows to select contracts for which data is to be ingested and whether data should be downloaded or read from disk.
+settings.py in bundles directory allows to select contracts for which data is ingested and whether data should be downloaded or read from disk.

-Note:
+Unlike on Quandl, years in futures symbols are encoded as two digits (in line with CME and Quantopian), so symbol for December 2018 S&P500 contract is ESZ18 (rather than ESZ2018 as on Quandl).

-Some zipline functions don't work with single character futures symbols so they have been preceded with underscore, eg. C (corn) becomes _C
+Some zipline functions don't work with single character futures root symbols so they have been preceded with underscore, eg. C (corn) becomes _C

 Requirements: